 Figures show that gender imbalance is a problem amongst organization of all sizes.
 From the results in our survey, we found that 36% of respondents that answered yes to having a gender imbalance worked for a large company, 33% worked for a medium company and 31% worked for a small company.
 On the one hand these numbers do paint a disappointing picture of gender balance in tech at the moment, however, on the other hand they also present lots of opportunity and options for organisations of all sizes to work on attracting more women into tech.

 A key finding from our survey was that the majority of respondents would be more drawn to a company if they speak openly about diversity.
 It’s really important to women entering the tech industry that any potential organisation they work with are demonstrating they genuinely care about making a difference and improving gender diversity and diversity in tech in general.
 It stands to reason, if you are part of a minority group and you are considering entering or are already part of an organisation, you’d feel more supported if that organisation promoted and spoke about inclusion and diversity.

-When asked why women may be put off working in the tech industry, the most popular answer in our survey was fewer opportunities for senior roles and promotions, closely followed by male domination in the industry at present and inherent perceptions of the industry.
+When asked why women may be put off working in the tech industry, the most popular answer in our survey was the early misconceptions from a lack of education in young girls.
+This was closely followed by male domination, and a lack of development and progression opportunities for female tech workers.
 This information not only suggests that work is needed to change younger generations perceptions of the industry, but it also suggests that for employers creating and promoting opportunities for women to up skill and have fulfilling career development in technology roles is a vital way of changing the way women think about working in tech.
 This also reinforces the importance of showcasing female role models and case studies of women who have had success with promotions and climbing the ladder in tech.

 Now you’ve read our facts about women in tech, read more about how employers can attract more women into tech here.